51 Things To Do

 - Rockport’s famous landmark from the 60’s & 70’s has been re-created & has a new home by Little Bay, close to the entrance to the Rockport Beach.
 Be sure to stand under it & get your picture taken.

 - On Fulton Harbor see where square dancing began in Aransas County at the Paws & Taws Building.
 Find out about many Winter Texan events held here in December through March.
-On Rockport Beach discover the Saltwater Pavilion which is a great meeting place with ample amenities and a great view of the water.
+At Rockport Beach discover the Saltwater Pavilion and Beachfront Pavillion which offers a great meeting place.

 34. CANAL SUBDIVISIONS

-- Drive to see areas such as Key Allegro, Harbor Oaks, City By The Sea, Palm Harbor, Holiday Beach, Bahia Bay, Copano Ridge and others.
+- Drive to see Canal Living such as Key Allegro, Harbor Oaks, City By The Sea, Palm Harbor, Holiday Beach, Bahia Bay, Copano Ridge and others.

-- Pick up a listing of area golf courses at the Chamber Visitor Center.
+- Pick up a listing of area golf courses at the Visitor Center.

 36. FISHING GUIDE TO ROCKPORT-FULTON

-- Stop by the Chamber Visitor Center for a booklet on fishing.
-The booklet includes profiles and pictures of professional fishing guides in the area.
+- Stop by the Visitor Center for a list of local fishing guides.

 37. COMPASS ROSE LABYRINTH